 In recent years, accidents involving unskilled workers employed for less than five consecutive years have accounted for about 40 % of all accidents.
 To prevent workplace accidents caused by lack of skill or experience, we have been conducting safety training and danger anticipation training for new employees and those without experience on a given task.
 Part of that training involves using a safety simulator to experience simulated workplace accidents.
 By experiencing danger participants improve their ability to anticipate danger.
-Actually experiencing danger increases worker ability to sense and anticipate danger, which is expected to help decrease workplace accidents.
-No serious workplace accidents occurred in FY 2017.
+Actually, experiencing danger increases worker ability to sense and anticipate danger, which is expected to help decrease workplace accidents.
+In addition, since there are many occurrences in the engineering department, efforts are being made to focus on this department.
+No serious workplace accidents occurred in FY 2019.

 Simulator for Experiencing Pointing/

 Calling Safety Measures

 We are steadily continuing the chemical substance risk assessment required by the Industrial Safety and Health Law, making employees aware of the danger posed by chemical substances, and studying measures to reduce the risk of health hazards.
 Since fiscal 2017, we have been working to reduce the use of hazardous substances such as toluene and to replace them as a company-wide effort across the organization.

 In order to improve the efficiency and level of management of chemical substances, which had been handled by several departments responsible for laws and regulations, we established the "Chemical Substances Management Promotion Team" (a cross-sectional organization).
 This team plays a central role in closely exchanging information with departments and Group companies that use chemical substances and establishing a system to respond quickly in the event of an emergency.